jakub-stastny/flashcards/README.md

 > ~ <cite>Random homeless guy whom I paid money to review it.</cite>

 As you can see, the credentials are bullet-proof.

-# Future features

-- Testing the other side of cards.

 # Language learning resources